Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-As can be seen in Figs. \ref{fig:pvplotalpha} the $p-a$, $p-c$, and $p-V$ data for presure-dependence of the lattice parameters $a$ and $c$ and the unit cell volume $V$ for cold-rolled sample shows relatively lower compressibility as compared to the annealed sample for the $\alpha$ Zr phase.
-For $\omega$ Zr phase, the $p-a$, $p-c$ and $p-V$ data (Fig. \ref{fig:pvplotomega}), are very close to each other between the cold-rolled and annealed samples within the experimental errors.
-The lower linear and bulk compressibility of the cold-rolled $\alpha$-Zr could be due to a much smaller grain size (see below), more grain boundaries, and lower compressibility of the grain boundaries in comparison to the bulk crystal.
-For $\omega$-Zr, due to the irreversibility of transformation, we were able to determine all the three curves for $\omega$-Zr during unloading down to zero pressure, i.e., including a metastability region.
-During loading and unloading, the behavior of $p-a$, $p-c$, and $p-V$ are very close.
+These diffraction patterns were analyzed to obtain pressure-dependent lattice parameters, phase fractions, and microstructural evolution in each phase as a function of pressure.
+As can be seen in Figs. \ref{fig:pvplotalpha} the $p-a$, $p-c$, and $p-V$ data for pressure-dependence of the lattice parameters $a$ and $c$ and the unit cell volume $V$ for cold-rolled sample shows relatively lower compressibility as compared to the annealed sample for the $\alpha$ Zr phase.
+For $\omega$ Zr phase, the $p-a$, $p-c$, and $p-V$ data (Fig. \ref{fig:pvplotomega}), are very close to each other for the cold-rolled and annealed samples within the experimental errors.
+The lower linear and bulk compressibility of the cold-rolled $\alpha$ Zr could be due to much smaller grain size (see below), more grain boundaries, and lower compressibility of the grain boundaries in comparison to the bulk crystal.
+For $\omega$ Zr, due to the irreversibility of transformation, we were able to determine all three curves during unloading down to zero pressure, i.e., including a metastability region.
+During loading and unloading, the behavior of $p-a$, $p-c$, and $p-V$ is very close but still with some scatter.

-The Birch-Murnaghan equation of state has been fitted to the $p-a$, $p-c$ and $p-V$ data for both $\alpha$ and $\omega$ phases of Zr to obtain bulk and linear moduli and their pressure dependence.
-The obtained results are given in Table \ref{BMfitresults}.
-While the $p-a$, $p-c$, and $p-V$ behaviors for $\omega$ Zr do not significantly differ visually for the cold-rolled and annealed samples, it turns out the difference in parameters in the Birch-Murnaghan equation is essential.
+The 3$^{rd}$-order Birch-Murnaghan equation of state (BM-EOS) \cite{birch-1947} has been fitted to the $p-a$, $p-c$ and $p-V$ data for both $\alpha$ and $\omega$ phases of Zr to obtain bulk and linear moduli and their pressure dependence.
+The obtained results are given in Table \ref{BMfitresults}. { Note that tensor $\fg F_*=\{a/a_0; a/a_0; c/c_0 \}$ characterizes an anisotropic deformation gradient state under hydrostatic loading for hexagonal and tetragonal crystals \cite{Levitas-PRB-21}.
+It is utilized in \cite{Levitas-etal-NatCom-23} for finding analytical solutions and post-processing of the heterogeneous XRD patterns in the Zr sample plastically compressed without pressure transmitting medium and determination of the fields of stress components in the entire sample.
+It is now clear that data for tensor $\fg F_*$ for the cold-rolled Zr should be used in \cite{Levitas-etal-NatCom-23}.} While the $p-a$, $p-c$, and $p-V$ behaviors for $\omega$ Zr do not significantly differ visually for the cold-rolled and annealed samples, it turns out the difference in parameters in the Birch-Murnaghan equation is essential. { This is not important in the pressure range under study but may lead to essential differences while extrapolating to a higher pressure.
+To illustrate the quality of fit, the $F-f$ plot for both the $\alpha$ and the $\omega$ phases for $600^\circ C$ annealed and cold rolled samples are given in the appendix \ref{BMeosfitting}.
+Scatter in data in Figs. \ref{fig:F-falpha}, \ref{fig:F-fomega}, \ref{fig:Ko-kpalpha}, and \ref{fig:Ko-kpomega} is, in particular, due to evolving microstructure and contributions of the defects in producing non-hydrostatic stresses, which affect EOS.
+The larger scatter for the $\omega$ phase is because of very different microstructural parameters during pressure increase and decrease. }